-A number of specialists will be involved in stabilizing the condition, including a doctor who specializes in nervous system disorders (neurologist) and a surgeon who specializes in spinal cord injuries and other nervous system problems (neurosurgeon), among others.
+A number of specialists are involved in stabilizing your condition.
+They may include a doctor who specializes in nervous system disorders, known as a neurologist.
+They also may include a surgeon who specializes in spinal cord injuries and other nervous system conditions, known as a neurosurgeon.

-A doctor who specializes in spinal cord injuries will lead your rehabilitation team, which will include a variety of specialists.
+Your rehabilitation team is led by a doctor who specializes in spinal cord injuries and includes a variety of specialists.

 What you can do

-- Be prepared to provide information about the circumstances of the event that caused the injury, including any that may seem unrelated.
+- Be prepared to provide information about the event that caused the injury, including anything that may seem unrelated.

-- Write down questions to ask the doctors.
+- Write down questions to ask the healthcare team.

-For a spinal cord injury, some basic questions to ask the doctor include:
+For a spinal cord injury, some basic questions to ask your healthcare professional include:

 - What will happen in the short term?
 What will happen over the long term?
 What treatments are available, and which do you recommend?